-Beginning this month, I’ll be blogging monthly on the topic of marriage counseling in Rockville MD regarding Cognitive Distortions: irrational thought patterns that get in the way of healthy self-talk and communication in relationships.
-I see a TON of this in marriage counseling and family counseling, and it is hugely damaging.
+From time to time, you’ve probably seen some posts from me on the topic of marriage counseling in Rockville MD regarding Cognitive Distortions: irrational thought patterns that get in the way of healthy self-talk and communication in relationships.
+I see a TON of this in marriage counseling and family counseling, and it can hugely damaging.
 Cognitive distortions have negative effects for individuals, too, and I talk about them frequently in individual therapy.
 But for now, I’ll be focusing on how they play out in relationships, and especially in couples.
 Cognitive distortions often play important roles in the problematic patterns that bring couples to my office in the first place.
 When a new client contacts me to initiate therapy, the most common reason I hear for seeking therapy is “communication problems.”
 And at the root of those are often these unhealthy, irrational thought patterns, which are so powerful and so pervasive that they can change the shape and direction of every interaction between partners.

-The first cognitive distortion I’ll talk about is personalization, or incorrectly interpreting another’s words or actions as direct, often critical, reactions to the self.
-I chose to write about this one first because I am so often guilty of it myself.
-For example, tonight I came home from work and had a conversation with my husband about a home maintenance task that has been hanging over our heads for a few weeks — our 2-year-old daughter drew on a leather ottoman with a ballpoint pen, and we need to call the furniture warranty company to have them come and fix it.
+One of these harmful patterns is personalization, or incorrectly interpreting another’s words or actions as direct, often critical, reactions to the self.
+I am often guilty of this myself.
+For example, recently I came home from work and had a conversation with my husband about a home maintenance task that has been hanging over our heads for a few weeks — our 2-year-old drew on a leather ottoman with a ballpoint pen, and we need to call the furniture warranty company to have them come and fix it.
 A second furniture damage incident popped up this week (I’ll spare you the details as it involves bodily fluid!) and that piece of furniture is covered by the same warranty.
 So my husband said to me, “what do you want to do about the ottoman?”
 My immediate reaction was defensive: “Well, I haven’t tried to get the pen out because you said you were going to call the warranty company.”
 I incorrectly assumed that he was criticizing me for not having taken care of the stain.
 But he wasn’t; he was just trying to discuss with me whether or not we should ask the warranty company to take care of both things in one call, or whether that might be pushing our luck.
 Luckily for me, my husband is very good at defusing and quickly let me know that he didn’t feel critical at all about the pen, and reminded me what the goal of the conversation was–to come to a decision together and move forward with whatever we decided to do.
 It wasn’t at all about me and what I had done or not done; it was about finding a solution that worked for us as a team.
-This is one example of the outcome of both marriage counseling and family counseling around Rockville MD.

 Here’s another example: a couple frequently experiences conflict when the wife occasionally meets a (female) friend for a drink on her way home from work, rather than coming straight home.
 The husband, upon learning that his wife plans to do this, thinks to himself, “She would rather spend time with her friend than with me.
 She is avoiding me.”
 Even though the wife has assured him several times that neither of those statements are true, that she loves spending time with him and is not avoiding him, and that her desire to visit with her friend has nothing to do with her relationship with him, he still takes it personally every time this happens.